Dallas County, Alabama: History

-Dallas County produced more cotton by 1860 than any other county in the state, requiring a large supply of workers, which were drawn from enslaved people.
+Dallas County produced more cotton by 1860 than any other county in the state, requiring a large supply of workers, who were mostly enslaved.
 Dallas County slave owners on average had seventeen enslaved workers (compared to ten in Montgomery County, for instance); slave owners made up some 16% of the county's white population, but if their families are added, at least a third of the county's population was attached to a slaveholding family, according to historian Alston Fitts.